 Design Requirements Responsibility & Implementation Project Stage Insulation Recycled Content Any bulk insulation installed in the development will have a minimum 20% post-consumer recycled material content.
-Architect Construction Documentation Non-Toxic Durable Materials Materials used in the dwellings will have longer warranties (≥7 years desired) where possible and will be non-toxic.
+Architect Construction Documentation Non-Toxic Durable Materials Materials used in the dwellings will have longer warranties (\geq 7 years desired) where possible and will be non-toxic.
 Architect / Builder Construction Documentation Timber All timber used in the development will be Forest Stewardship Council (FSC) or Program for the Endorsement of Forest Certification (PEFC) certified, or recycled / reused.
-Architect Construction Documentation Cables, pipes, floors and blinds All standard uses of cables, pipes, flooring and blinds within the development will either not contain any PVC or will be sourced from an ISO 14001 Environmental Management System certified supplier.
-Services Consultant Construction Documentation Flooring All flooring will be selected from products/materials certified under any of the following: Carpet Institute of Australia Limited, Environmental Certification Scheme (ECS) v1.2; Ecospecifier GreenTag GreenRate v3.2; and/or Good Environmental Choice (GECA).
-Alternatively, floor coverings must be durable, include some eco-preferred content, be modular and/or come from a manufacturer with a product stewardship program and ISO 14001 certification.
-Contractor/ Architect Construction Documentation
+Architect Construction Documentation Cables, pipes, floors and blinds All standard uses of cables, pipes, flooring and blinds within the development will either not contain any PVC or will be sourced from a manufacturer/supplier that adheres to the Green Building Council of Australia's Best Practice Guidelines for PVC in the Built Environment .
+Services Consultant Construction Documentation Flooring All flooring will be manufactured from materials/products certified under any of the following: Carpet Institute of Australia Limited, Environmental Certification Scheme (ECS) v1.2; Ecospecifier GreenTag GreenRate V3.1; Good Environmental Choice (GECA); and/or Contractor/ Construction The Institute for Market Transformation to Sustainability (MTS) Sustainable Materials Rating Technology Standard Version 4.0 - SmaRT 4.0.
+Architect Documentation Alternatively, floor coverings and joinery must be durable, include some eco-preferred content, be modular and/or come from a manufacturer with a product stewardship program and ISO 14001certification.